ChristoKolander/Shopping-Ecommerce/README.md

 3. Set as multiple start-up projects from solution explorer, API on top and Shopping.Web.Portal below.
 4. There are 2 initial Users seeded, but u can try registering one, TestUser@hotmail.com for instance.
 5. Ctrl F5.
 6. Note: if you register as a new user in Development, you will be given "Administrator" role by default.
 Change this to "standardUser" in AccountController/Registration, or something else(see db for all roles seeded).

 Finally: Hard to find material on how to implement a disconnected shopping cart solution, which wasn't my original intention - I like back end a little bit more - but this is my initial approach.
+If you as an Employeer/Developer have some thoughts or alternative ways on how to keep a loosely front-end shoppingcart uptpdate, userfriendly, feel free to contact me.

   /C.

   ps

-  Code Learning and Inspiration from:
+  Code Learning and Starting points frome here (lots of cred!):

   Kudvenkat:  https://www.youtube.com/c/Csharp-video-tutorialsBlogspot